OctopusDeploy/blog/blog/2022-q3/using-httpd-image/index.md

 ## Conclusion

-HTTPd is a popular web server, and the official NGINX Docker image allows DevOps teams to host custom web applications in Docker.
+HTTPd is a popular web server, and the official HTTPd Docker image allows DevOps teams to host custom web applications in Docker.
 With a few small tweaks to the HTTPd configuration files it is also possible to use the full range of [HTTPd modules](https://httpd.apache.org/docs/current/mod/), unlocking many advanced features.

-In this post, you learned how to create a custom Docker image hosting a static web application, added advanced HTTPd configuration files to provide a health check endpoint, and compared the sizes of Debian and Alpine NGINX images.
+In this post, you learned how to create a custom Docker image hosting a static web application, added advanced HTTPd configuration files to provide a health check endpoint, and compared the sizes of Debian and Alpine HTTPd images.

 ## Resources